SofiaEngvall/ObsidianPublic/InfoSec/Tools n Info/01 - Network Exploration/nmap.md

 -sN   Null scan, no flags set.
 Will get no reply from an open port, but a RST/ACK from a closed one.
 No reply = open/filtered.
 `sudo nmap -sN 10.10.217.174`

--sN   FIN scan, FIN flag set.
+-sF   FIN scan, FIN flag set.
 Will get no reply from an open port, but a RST/ACK from a closed one.
 No reply = open/filtered.
 `sudo nmap -sF 10.10.217.174`

 -sX   Xmas scan, FIN, PSH and URG falgs set.
 Will get no reply from an open port, but a RST/ACK from a closed one.
 No reply = open/filtered.